wbrawner/SimpleMarkdown/app/src/main/assets/Privacy Policy.md

 ## Privacy Policy

 First and foremost, Simple Markdown DOES NOT collect any personally identifiable information.
 The internet access permission is requested primarily for retrieving images from the internet in case you embed them in your markdown, but it also allows me to send automated error and crash reports to myself whenever the app runs into an issue.
-These error reports are opt-out, and are powered by [Firebase Crashlytics] (https://firebase.google.com/docs/crashlytics/), which is a free error reporting solution provided by Google.
-These error reports are used exclusively for fixing problems that occur while you're using the app, along with some analytics info like how long you use the app for, how often, and which features of the app you use.
-This helps me to determine how to spend my very limited time on building out new features.
-I'll have to defer to [Google's Privacy Policy](https://policies.google.com/privacy) to explain how they handle the data.
-As for me, I don't knowingly or willingly sell or trade your data.
+These automated reports are powered by my own self-hosted version of [Sentry] (https://sentry.io/), which is a free and open source error reporting solution.
+These error reports are used exclusively for fixing problems that occur while you're using the app.
+For more information on the kinds of data that may be sent in these automated error reports, please see the [relevant documentation](https://docs.sentry.io/platforms/android/#context) on Sentry's website.
+If you would like to opt-out of these error reports, please visit the in-app settings page to disable the toggle for error reports.